Genivia/RE-flex/doc/index.md

 - no `\b` and `\B` anchors in POSIX mode;
 - no non-capturing groups `(?:φ)` in POSIX mode;
-- empty regex patterns and matcher option `"N"` (nullable) may cause issues (std::regex `match_not_null` is buggy);
+- empty regex patterns and matcher option `"N"` (nullable) may cause issues (std::regex `match_not_null` appears not to work as documented);
 - `interactive()` is not supported.

-To avoid these limitations on the std::regex syntax imposed, you can convert an expressive regex of the form defined in section \ref reflex-patterns to a regex that the std::regex engine can handle:
+To work around these limitations that the std::regex syntax imposes, you can convert an expressive regex of the form defined in section \ref reflex-patterns to a regex that the std::regex engine can handle:

 ~~~{.cpp}
     #include <reflex/stdmatcher.h>